johndevedu/react-electron-rest-client/README.md

 I think the first two objectives are attainable, but it would take me a long time to achieve.
 Therefore, I want to keep the codebase easy to contribute to.
 Hopefully, we can achieve this third goal w/o sacrificing too much in terms of maintainability, scalability, and other best practices.

 ## Usage
-Binary install is coming soon.
-In the meantime, it is simple to compile from source to run the app.
+Binary install is available [here](https://github.com/johnwoolee/react-electron-rest-client/releases) for Windows platform.

+IF you want to work with the source or if you'd like to try this on Mac/Linux, it is simple to compile from source to run the app locally.
 Full instructions are available at the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) site.
 Short version is provided below:

 ### Install